cmdnguyen/ECommerce-Database/README.md

     npm run seed

-Here's a video demostrating how to create an `.env` file and source the schema and seeds into the database:

 ## Usage

-Here's a video demostration of the application (Notice how I created different Express calls for each route in the demostration):

----

 Once everything is installed, you can start the server.
 You can use either of these commands to start the `server.js` file.